serenorg/serendb/docs/rfcs/041-rel-sparse-keyspace.md

 ## Motivation

 Postgres maintains a directory structure for databases and relations.
-In Neon, we store these information by serializing the directory data in a single key (see `pgdatadir_mapping.rs`).
+In SerenDB, we store these information by serializing the directory data in a single key (see `pgdatadir_mapping.rs`).

 ```rust